 In another room of the laboratory was a Cary Model 15 spectrophotometer and other incidental equipment.
 Some was donated by the Stanford Research Institute while others were obtained through grants from the Arthritis Foundation.

 In yet another room one could find a radionic instrument known as the Omega 5.
 This device was used to study the fields seemingly undetectable by the otherwise impressive standard scientific equipment.

 Through his research Marcel hoped to prove that science and metaphysics are intrinsically compatible.
 How did he come to this work and what did he discover?

 Marcel Vogel was born April 14, 1917, in San Francisco.
 As a child he suffered from respiratory difficulties and at the age of six had a near death experience -- he was officially pronounced dead of double lobar pneumonia.
 So profound was the impact of this experience that it was very difficult for the young Marcel to return to the so called normalcy of childhood.
 In fact, he never did.
 He claimed that at this time he experienced a light and a sense of love and well being that was over- whelming.
 Physical plane life seemed pale in comparison leaving him, even at such a young age, to question the meaning of life.

-From the age of six he became increasingly interested in the study of the fireflies that he saw in his back yard.
+From the age of six he became increasingly interested in the study of the glow worms that he saw in his back yard of his family's vacation property.
 He wanted to know how this little insect could emit such a light.